PanK0/TalkingChalks/Evaluation/README.md

 That's why we have choosen smartbands and lora boards: what we are building now can be something totally new and fresh tomorrow.

-Trust us, we by your side.
+Trust us, we are by your side.

 ### Scalability for developers
 "We exist".

 Not only end user parts of the application are  important, but also maintenance and code easiness: cause of our scalability purposes, the main word of our coding style is **malleability**.